-In previous chapters of my task management guide, I’ve taken you all the way through from writing, organizing and planning your to-do list.
-Go and check out those if you haven’t already.
+In previous chapters of my task management guide, I’ve taken you all the way through from writing, organizing, and planning your to-do list.
+Check those out if you haven’t already.

 Slot your tasks into 4 boxes — Urgent vs Important